 “You don’t have to wait for someone else to make your community better – residents can get involved in designing and making the sort of place they want to live in.”

-Although a long-term aim is to create a permanent community arts space in the town, Susan volunteered to approach the council earlier this year with the idea of opening a pop-up Makers Market in one of the vacant shops on Mitchell Way, where the work of local artists and crafters could be displayed and sold.
+Although a long-term aim is to create a permanent community arts space in the town, Susan volunteered to approach the council earlier this year with the idea of opening a pop-up arts and crafts centre in one of the vacant shops on Mitchell Way, where the work of local artists and crafters could be displayed and sold.

 She explains: “We wanted to show people that something is happening because once you can see it, it is easier to ‘get’ it.
 “The Council have been really good” she says.
-“We pointed out that a Makers Market would brighten the place up and bring more people into the area which is exactly what’s happened.
+“We pointed out that an arts and crafts centre would brighten the place up and bring more people into the area which is exactly what’s happened.
 They let us have an empty shop unit but said it was only for the month of April.
-However, the Makers Market has been so successful, we’ve now been told we can have it on a month-to-month basis.
+However, The Loch Lomond Craft Centre (as it has been named) has been so successful, we’ve now been told we can have it on a month-to-month basis.
 We’re hoping that will bring us up to Christmas which is the best time for arts and crafts sales.”

 The council have let them have the premises for free and, while there are no rates to pay, costs such as water, electricity, and insurance must be met.
 “We appealed and got the water and electricity charges reduced” says Susan “but we really are operating on a shoe string!
 We are trying to cover our running costs through the 20% we charge suppliers when they make a sale.
 We try to keep prices as affordable as possible and give the best possible return to the makers.
 However, there are many other sundry costs and we may have to increase commission charges.
 The shop is run on a voluntary basis by some of the makers.”

 Response from the creative community has exceeded expectations.
-“The shop is a good size” Susan explains “and I thought we might have difficulty filling it but we currently have 35 local suppliers making an amazing variety of things.
-Some makers already sell their work at commercially-run craft shops and over the internet but there are others who make lovely things but have not had anywhere to display and sell it so the Makers Market is providing the opportunity for these makers to develop their businesses.”
+“The shop is a good size” Susan explains “and I thought we might have difficulty filling it but we currently have 70 local suppliers making an amazing variety of things.
+Some makers already sell their work at commercially-run craft shops and over the internet but there are others who make lovely things but have not had anywhere to display and sell it so The Loch Lomond Craft Centre is providing the opportunity for these makers to develop their businesses.”

 And in a bid to help put Alexandria on the tourist map, the Facebook page for the Makers Market is called “The Loch Lomond Craft Centre“.
 As Susan points out: “We are less than two miles from Loch Lomond!”